-eCommerce Development.
-With expertise on the five major e-commerce platforms, our staff is ready to build custom eCommerce solutions for our clients.
+As a platform-agnostic provider, we manage dedicated eCommerce technology practices specializing in all of the leading enterprise platforms to enable our clients' growth.
+Our expertise spans across the five major eCommerce platforms, including: Salesforce Commerce Cloud, SAP Hybris, Oracle Commerce, IBM Watson Commerce and Magento.
+Our staff is ready to build custom eCommerce solutions on any of these platforms for our clients on a global basis.
 We employ a proven development methodology, led by a highly-qualified team of solutions architects, web developers, project managers, and Quality Assurance ("QA") testers.
 When paired with our Strategic Commerce Consulting Services and our Agency Services, we can provide an entire suite of services that spans strategy, creative, project management, web development, and quality assurance.